 Airbnb is my favorite way to find an affordable place that offers a bit more of a relaxed and home-like atmosphere.

-We also host travelers in our lovely apartment via Airbnb.
+We have also hosted many travelers in our awesome apartment via Airbnb.

 If you are new to Airbnb, you can sign up and receive a bonus credit to use toward your first booking.